You just got engaged! Congratulations!

 - A rough budget (but not too rough)

 - An idea of how many people you are inviting

-- The vision for how you want your wedding day to look (you don’t have to have details nailed down but you probably have an idea on the style of your wedding at this point: Classic/ballroom, rustic/boho, micro/backyard, etc.)
+- The vision for how you want your wedding day to look (you don’t have to have details nailed down, but you probably have an idea of your wedding style at this point: Classic/ballroom, rustic/boho, micro/backyard, etc.)